Part 94: Some Assembly Required – MK2

 I take back everything I said about Kutchum Khan’s stupidity, and instead I will laud his high intelligence.
 After the blitzkrieg of Finland, many advised Gustavus to attack Sibir’s exposed western lands, all units being sent to the Vietnamese front.
 Kutchum has apparently taken this advice to heart turning the tables on the Swedes while they are locked in battle with Iceland.
 This means that the Khan is free to move forces to Europe and engage the Swedes in the same kind of two front war that destroyed Vietnam.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 15

 15